-- Chicken thighs - dark chicken meat is irreplaceable when it comes to the most juiciest cooked chicken.
+- Chicken breast or thighs - boneless chicken pieces, either breast or thighs.
 Spices like cumin and oregano give the chicken flavor of a traditional Mexican-style meal that combined with sweet potatoes is one great winner-winner chicken dinner.
-Chicken breasts or even a quick-fix-dinner-solution rotisserie chicken can be used as an alternative.
+Boneless skinless chicken thighs or even a quick-fix-dinner-solution rotisserie chicken can be used as an alternative.
 Also, try this similar recipe with ground beef.

 - Cheese- I used mozzarella as it melts beautifully and quickly in the skillet without oven.
-Or feel free to sharp red cheddar or any other good old melty cheese like gouda, pepper jack, Monterey jack, or even mozzarella.
+Or feel free to sharp red cheddar or any other good old melty cheese like gouda, pepper jack, Monterey jack.
 Salty melty cheese is something you can’t skip in this dish.
-The more the merrier, but you'll need at least ½ cup.
+The more the merrier, but ½ cup is a good place to start.

 - Salsa - I used mild salsa as we already have spicy elements like green chilies and chipotle powder.

 - Red Chili flakes - or chipotle powder (for some ultra smoky aroma), cayenne, or chili powder.

 - Sweet potatoes - I like the sweet flavor here but feel free to use butternut squash, sweet pumpkin, or even regular starchy potatoes here.
 These go in parboiled or lightly steamed.
 Be careful not to overcook the sweet potatoes before adding them to the skillet.

 - Want an even more fulfilling dinner?
-Add a small can of black beans or red kidney beans.
+Add a small can of sweet corn or more beans and lentils.
 However the more ingredients you add here the more servings you’ll have.
 This dish is for 2 - 3 main course servings.

 - Quinoa for serving or to mix in the potatoes - I used regular white quinoa, about 1 cup raw for two servings.
 Cook it according to package directions.
 Quinoa cooks up very fast and you can meal prep it 1-2 days in advance.
-Same with bacon and parboiled sweet potatoes.

-In a small bowl mix together half of the spices, salt, black pepper, and diced chicken thighs.
+In a small bowl mix together spices, salt, black pepper, and diced chicken.